Table of Contents Contents

 What to Claim When You File Your Taxes

-If you work for someone else you will likely get a T4 for the income you received as employment income for the year.
+If you work for someone else, you will likely get a T4 for the income you received as employment income for the year.
 A basic tax return means you just file this and either receive a tax refund or not.
-Before you file your basic return though, you should verify if there is anything else you can claim for a tax break.
-Claiming these tax breaks could mean that the income taxes paid by you were more than you should have paid and you qualify for a refund.
+Before you file your basic return, though, you should verify if there is anything else you can claim for a tax break.
+Claiming these tax breaks could mean that the income taxes you paid were more than you should have paid and that you qualify for a refund.
 Since working from home is something that has become more and more common recently, claiming this on your taxes counts for a tax break.
 Some other examples would be:

 - Medication costs